ThePhoenix10/NEXUS/README.md

 ## License

-Add the appropriate license for your project before public release.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.